AIRS Covered Call Strategy

 AIRS (AirSculpt Technologies, Inc.), in the Healthcare sector, (Medical - Care Facilities industry), listed on NASDAQ.

-AirSculpt Technologies, Inc., together with its subsidiaries, focuses on operating as a holding company for EBS Intermediate Parent LLC that provides body contouring procedure services in the United States.
-It offers custom body contouring using its AirSculpt procedure that removes unwanted fat in a minimally invasive procedure.
-The company provides fat removal procedures across treatment areas; and fat transfer procedures that use the patient's own fat cells to enhance the breasts, buttocks, hips, or other areas.
-Its body contouring procedures also include the Power BBL, a Brazilian butt lift procedure; the Up a Cup, a breast enhancement procedure; and the Hip Flip, an hourglass contouring procedure.
-As of March 10, 2022, it operated 19 centers across 15 states.
-AirSculpt Technologies, Inc. was founded in 2012 and is headquartered in Miami Beach, Florida.
+AirSculpt Technologies, Inc., together with its subsidiaries, focuses on operating as a holding company for EBS Intermediate Parent LLC that provides body contouring procedure services in the United States, Canada, and the United Kingdom.
+The company offers AirSculpt, a body contouring treatment that removes fat and tightens skin while sculpting targeted areas of the body in a minimally invasive procedure.
+It also provides AirSculpt+, a procedure that permanently removes fat and tightens the skin with unparalleled precision and finesse; and AirSculpt Smooth, an advanced cellulite removal tool.
+In addition, it provides fat removal procedures across treatment areas, such as the stomach, back, and buttocks; and fat transfer procedures that transfers the patient’s own fat cells to enhance the buttocks, breasts, hips, aging hands, or other areas.
+Further, the company’s body contouring procedures include the Power BBL, a Brazilian butt lift procedure; the Up a Cup, a breast enhancement procedure; and the Hip Flip, an hourglass contouring procedure.
+Additionally, it operates various centers.

-A beta of 2.02 indicates AIRS has historically moved more than the broader market, amplifying both the directional payoff and the realized volatility relative to an index-equivalent position.
+A beta of 2.37 indicates AIRS has historically moved more than the broader market, amplifying both the directional payoff and the realized volatility relative to an index-equivalent position.
+AIRS pays a dividend, which adjusts put-call parity and shifts the ex-dividend pricing across the listed chain.

 What is a covered call on AIRS?